Rexpected/Rexpected/README.md

 - 👋 Hi, I’m @Rexpected
 - 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning HTML, CSS, Java
+- 🌱 I’m currently learning Java and Python
 - 💞️ I’m looking to collaborate on anything I can learn about
 - 📫 How to reach me @ roaldj@pm.me